Ethics Cartooning Competition

 - fraud in science.

 This is not an exhaustive list!
 For better or worse, the topics are endless.
-Make a cartoon about ANY ethical issue that interests you.
+Make a cartoon about any research ethics issue that is of interest to you.

-Your cartoon should be a sketch, drawing, or painting.
-We will not accept animations or videos.
+Your cartoon should be a sketch, drawing, painting, or computer graphic.
 Your cartoon may contain one to six panel(s) and must be submitted as a digital image.
+Animation or video is not accepted.
 You may submit a sole-authored cartoon, or create a cartoon with a partner.

 1st Prize – $3500